roylanceMichael/yaorm/readme.md

 This is still in development, although I have used this in many projects (many of which are in production for paying customers)!
 I'm adding features and functionality (that I need/want) constantly to new versions.

-I currently have MySQL, Postgres, and SQLite implemented, as those are both back-ends that I currently use.
+I currently have MySQL, Postgres, and SQLite implemented, as those are back-ends that I currently use.
 I'll do more as I need them.

-These use JDBC connections for anything not Android, I have a separate library for that (also on bintray and in this repo).
+Yaorm uses JDBC connections for everything but Android, I have a separate library for that (also on bintray and in this repo).
 RoboVM connections can use the JDBC SQLite one.